 Instead of using the ifconfig tool, you can get the subnet mask IP through the Ubuntu GUI as well.

 Access the Settings utility from the system Dash and check the details of your network either by clicking the settings icon against the wifi or ethernet network you are connected to.

 In this example, we have checked the settings of a wi-fi network we are currently connected to.

 The highlighted ipv4 address or the Default Route address indicates that we are connected to a subnet IP 192.168.100.0

 Step 4: Scan the network for the connected device(s) with Nmap

 Through the Nmap tool, you can scan the report of all devices connected to a network by providing the subnet mask IP as follows:

 $ nmap -sP 192.168.100.0/24

 The output shows that there are 3 devices connected on the network; one is the router itself, one is the Linux system I am using on my laptop, and the third one is my phone.

 Step 5: Exit the terminal

 Use the following command to exit the terminal application after extracting the information you need:

-In this article, you have learned how an Ubuntu user can use the nmap command in order to view which devices are connected to the network he/she is using.
+In this article, you have learned how an Ubuntu user can install and use the Nmap command.
+We showed you how to view which devices are connected to the network he/she is using.
 This way you can verify that no unauthorized device is connected to your network.